-CERTIFICATION BODIES CERTIFICATE CORRESPONDING TO A B1 LEVEL Cambridge English Language Assessment (Part of the University of Cambridge) Cambridge English: Preliminary (PET) Cambridge English Language Assessment (Part of the University of Cambridge) International English Language Testing System (IELTS): minimum mark of 4.5 Cambridge English Language Assessment (Part of the University of Cambridge) Business Language Testing Service (BULATS) Reading/Language Knowledge Test: minimum mark of 40 Educational Testing Service (ETS) Test of English as a Foreign Language Internet Based Test (TOEFL iBT): minimum mark of 57 Trinity College London Integrated Skills in English (ISE I) City & Guilds Achiever B1 Pearson English for Speakers of Other Languages (ESOL) Entry Level 3 B1
+CERTIFICATION BODIES CERTIFICATE CORRESPONDING TO A B1 LEVEL Cambridge English Language Assessment (Part of the University of Cambridge) Cambridge English: Preliminary (PET) Cambridge English Language Assessment (Part of the University of Cambridge) International English Language Testing System (IELTS): minimum mark of 4.5 Cambridge English Language Assessment (Part of the University of Cambridge) Business Language Testing Service (BULATS) Reading/Language Knowledge Test: minimum mark of 40 Educational Testing Service (ETS) Test of English as a Foreign Language Internet Based Test (TOEFL iBT): minimum mark of 57 Educational Testing Service (ETS) TOEIC Listening and Reading Test: minimum mark 550 + TOEIC Speaking and Writing Test: minimum mark 240 Trinity College London Integrated Skills in English (ISE I)

+City & Guilds Achiever B1 Pearson English for Speakers of Other Languages (ESOL) Entry Level 3 B1

-2. The acceptance of other certifications demonstrating a B1-level knowledge of English is evaluated on a case by case basis by the faculty president.
+2. The of other kind of certifications or of certification held by other universities demonstrating a B1-level knowledge of English is evaluated on a case by case basis by the faculty president.
 In examining each case, the president will confer with the faculty member for English and, if necessary, the university language center.